 The world is suddenly talking about how it is adapting to a ‘new normal’, but what if you feel unsure and unprepared of making changes to your life?

 The key to recovering from a chaotic period like lockdown is often found in restoring some structure to daily life.
 This is also an opportunity to wipe the slate clean and define your own ‘new normal’.

-Aim to stick to regular wake up and bedtimes, and if you are not yet back at work you can still make other commitments to give your days more direction.
+Aim to stick to regular wake up and bedtimes, and if you are still primarily working from home, you can still make other commitments to give your days more direction.
 Decide on times to exercise, contact loved ones, or arrange a socially distanced walk with a friend.
 For those mainly working from home, it is extra important to have boundaries of when you can ‘switch off’ from work and stop checking e-mails, to avoid burn-out.